SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Note :

-- Invited by Apart Research to apply to **Apart Lab Studio** following my project — “(HckPrj) Mechanistic Judging and LLM Routing: Evaluation, Task-Specific Vulnerabilities, and Exploitable Failure Mode” — developed during the Apart X Martian Mechanistic Interpretability Hackathon [**Project Link**](https://apartresearch.com/project/mechanistic-judging-and-llm-routing-evaluation-taskspecific-vulnerabilities-and-exploitable-failure-mode-751n)
+### - Invited by Apart Research to apply to **Apart Lab Studio** following my project — “(HckPrj) Mechanistic Judging and LLM Routing: Evaluation, Task-Specific Vulnerabilities, and Exploitable Failure Mode” — developed during the Apart X Martian Mechanistic Interpretability Hackathon [Project Link](https://apartresearch.com/project/mechanistic-judging-and-llm-routing-evaluation-taskspecific-vulnerabilities-and-exploitable-failure-mode-751n)
-- Invited by the **Vista Institute for AI Policy** to join the inaugural cohort of the **AI Agents and the Law** course, 2025.
+### - Invited by the **Vista Institute for AI Policy** to join the inaugural cohort of the **AI Agents and the Law** course, 2025.